unknownskl/greenlight/README.md

 ## Known Issues

 - Audio can get distorted when the audio is delayed or gets out of sync.
 This should recover within 3 seconds.
 You can also manually press `0` on your keyboard to reset the audio timings.
+- Video can get behind when the window is out of focus.
+To fix the issue, restart the application.
+- Starting a new stream after disconnecting from the old one can cause unexpected behaviour and performance issues.
+Restart the application to fix this problem.

 ## Changelog